simonvc17/mdff_practicum/SETUP.md

 In the Jupyter browser tab that opens, navigate into the `exploratory` folder and create a new **Python 3** notebook.

-> **Important:** Always launch Jupyter from the Terminal using the steps above — do not open notebooks directly from Finder or Google Drive.
-This ensures the correct Python environment is used.

 ---

 ## Step 6 — Connect to BigQuery